tbaci42/sadycos_tb/docs/content/overview/setup/index.md

 ---

 # Simulation Setup
-This section is meant to provide an overview of how simulations are set up in SADYCOS.
+This section is meant to provide an overview of the internal processes of setting up and running simulations with SADYCOS.